davenverse/shellfish/docs/tutorial/creating_cli.md

 ```

 This is also quite a bit of code, but let's break it down:

 First, we call the `updateContact` method of the `ContactManager` and pass the function that will modify the contact.
-To do this, we're going to reduce the list of flags using foldLeft.
+To do this, we're going to reduce the list of flags using `foldLeft`.
 This function takes an initial value (the contact we want to update) and a function describing how to update the initial value (`acc`) with each one of the flags in turn (`flag`) (1).
 Where, we just use the `copy` methods and pattern match the flags to update the contact (2).
 After that, we print a message to the user saying that the contact was updated successfully (3).
 If the contact is not found, we print a message to the user saying that.

-And as a last nice thing, a `helpCommand` function that will print the available commands to the user:

 ```scala 3
 //src/main/shellfish/contacts/cli/Cli.scala